 If the SOUNDER STATUS light flashes three times quickly with a longer off period, then an alarm in a new zone will resound the sounders.
 If the SOUNDER STATUS light flashes with equal on-off periods, then an alarm in a new zone will NOT resound the sounders. - 2.
 If required, toggle between the two states by pressing the ENABLE/DISABLE button. - 3.
-To finish the function, press the ESCAPE ACCESS button, or move onto the next programming function (COINCIDENCE) by pressing the ACCESS LEVEL THREE FUNCTIONS button.
+To finish the function, press the ESCAPE ACCESS button, or return to the first programming function (TEST) by pressing the ACCESS LEVEL THREE FUNCTIONS button.

-Note: 'SYSTEM FAULT', 'REPEATER FAULT', 'HEAD OUT', 'OPEN CIRCUIT' and 'SHORT CIRCUIT' options are for fault diagnosis purposes, as detailed on pages 18 to 22.
+Note: 'SYSTEM FAULT', 'OPEN CIRCUIT' and 'SHORT CIRCUIT' options are for fault diagnosis purposes, as detailed on pages 17 to 20.

-The relevant part of the System Set-Up Data chart in the User Manual / Log Book must be updated if you implement or make any changes to the coincidence, non-latching zones, delays, or resound sounders function.
+The relevant part of the System Set-Up Data chart in the User Manual / Log Book must be updated if you implement or make any changes to the program sounders functions.